 Bioimpedance refers to the passive impedance of biological tissues to an injected electrical signal.
 These impedance measurements are dependent on the structures and materials of the tissue and provide an avenue to detect physiological changes.

-Our research focuses on creating the tools and signal processing methods needed to collect this information from biological tissues.
-We want to remove the barriers for researchers to investigate bioimpedance measurements for applications in both health and agriculture.
+Our research focuses on creating the tools and signal processing methods to collect this information from biological tissues and exploring the applications of monitoring localized tissue changes resulting from fatigue and recovery.

 Fractional Circuits and Systems